nicholas512/LoggerRead/README.md

 ```

 # Format
-Reads data into a pandas dataframe.
-When availableColumn titles are of the format:

-The date/time column is named *time* and is the first column - all other columns retain the column names from the original file.
+Reader objects save csv data in a pandas dataframe stored as the `DATA` attribute.
+Column titles are left unchanged with the exception of the datetime column which is renamed to `TIME`.
+It is always the first column in the dataframe.

-Where possible, metadata is extracted
+Where possible, any metadata that is found in the file is stored in a `META` attribute.